tbaustin/warframe-roster/README.md

-# Gatsby Boilerplate
+# New Project Boilerplate

-A simple starter for new [Gatsby](https://www.gatsbyjs.org/) projects.
+A simple starter for new web applications, Gatsby plugins, react components, or JavaScript modules.

 ## Installation